Original film title in Malay: Kembar

 Written by S. Ramanathan (story)

-Downtown Singapore – Procession of illuminated floats to celebrate wedding of Princess Elizabeth (20 Nov 1947)
+Downtown Singapore – Procession of illuminated floats to celebrate royal wedding of Princess Elizabeth and Philip Mountbatten (20 November 1947)

-Coastal kampungs on Lazarus Island (Pulau Sakijang Pelapah)
+Coastal kampungs on Lazarus Island (Pulau Sekijang Pelepah)

 Bukit Timah Turf Club

-KEMBAR is about two identical twin sisters who are separated at a young age.
+Kembar is about two identical twin sisters who are separated at a young age.
 One of the twins, Asmah (Mariam), gets lost during a family outing to a night carnival.
 An old fisherman finds Asmah and adopts her.
 The other twin, Asiah (also Mariam, in a double role), grows up to be a famed dance hostess.
 Asmah, on the other hand, lives in the fishing village with her foster father.
 A chance encounter (love at first sight) in waters off the village leads Asmah to fall in love with Bashir, a wealthy young man from the city.
-However, they lose touch when Asmah relocates elsewhere to work as a servant.
-Bashir tries to seek Asmah out, but gets acquainted with the other twin Asiah instead.
+However, they lose touch and Bashir tries to seek Asmah out, but gets acquainted with the other twin Asiah instead.
 A case of mistaken identity that eventually leads to tragedy.

 1. ‘New Malay Films’.
 The Straits Times, 6 August 1950, p.
 14.